EvyatarAlcalay/Adaptive-Noise-Filtering/README.md

 - **Audio Denoising:** Instantaneous power plots, NRdB calculations, and side-by-side comparison of noisy vs denoised signals.

 ## 📈 Results
-- Figures saved to adaptive-noise-filtering/output files/
+- Figures saved to `adaptive-noise-filtering/output files/`
-- All the results are sumerrized at the
+- All the results are sumerrized at `adaptive-noise-filtering/docs/Adaptive Filters Project- Answers.pdf`